lachlandeer/bom-scraper/README.md

 make getWeekendBoxOffice
 ```

+## To Do:

+* Get Foreign Box Office by country - week

 ## Other Info:

 * Assumes that you have make installed on your machine - default for Unix system